The Origins of the Internet

 Maps of Arpanet, the precursor to the global Internet, from December 1969 to March 1977.

-The internet is now central to our daily lives, a place to access a free flow of information and communicate with people all over the world instantly.
+The internet is central to our daily lives.
+It is a place to access a free flow of information and communicate with people all over the world instantly.
 But this wasn’t always the case.

-Now a global, decentralized means of connection, the internet began as a secure, closed information-sharing network of the U.S. Department of Defense and research institutions.
+Now a global, decentralized means of connection, the internet began as a secure, closed information-sharing network.
+Its use was confined to members of the U.S. Department of Defense and faculty at research institutions.

-During the Cold War, the United States worried about an attack on its communication networks, mainly phone lines, which were exposed and vulnerable.
-To address those concerns, the Department of Defense and the Massachusetts Institute of Technology (MIT) began to develop a closed computer network called Arpanet, decentralized and safe from attack.
+During the Cold War, the United States worried about an attack on its communication networks.
+Washington was primarily concerned with protecting phone lines, which were exposed and vulnerable.
+To address those concerns, the Department of Defense and the Massachusetts Institute of Technology (MIT) began to develop a closed computer network.
+This network, called Arpanet, was decentralized and safe from attack.
 But as the network expanded, to more places with more users, it became more difficult to maintain security.

 Arpanet Completion Report